Pre-Congress Workshops

 To bridge this gap, this workshop is designed to empower researchers with the necessary foundational skills to start confidently analysing their data.
 Participants will be introduced to open-source tools such as FIJI and Ilastik, and to methodologies for automating their image analyses, thus enhancing research precision, efficiency, and reproducibility.

-Session chair: Sylvie Le Guyader (Sweden) and Rhonda Powell (USA)
+Scientific Organisers: Sylvie Le Guyader and Rhonda Powell

 This workshop is designed for those who train light microscopy end-users.